MabbottLab/MEGneto/ConfigParams.md

        <li>
         <details>
           <summary>Method</summary>
-          Where:Fcp_4_beamforming just before we perform actual beamforming
+          Where: Fcp_4_beamforming just before we perform actual beamforming
           <br>
           Meaning: Specifies what method we want to use to perform the beamforming
         </details>